desheffer/nix-config/docs/nixos.md

 cat /mnt/etc/ssh/ssh_host_ed25519_key.pub
 ```

-On another, already authenticated machine:
+Back on the existing machine:
-- Create a new Git branch.
+- Create a configuration for the new machine in the `nixos/configurations`
-- In the `nixos/configurations` directory, create a configuration for the new
+  directory.
-  machine.
+- Add the public key from the previous step in the `desheffer/secrets`
-- Open the `secrets` directory, add the public key from the previous step to
+  repository and rekey secrets.
-  `keys.nix`, and rekey secrets by running `agenix --rekey`.
+- Update `flake.lock` files.
 - Commit and push.
 - Return to the new machine.